Degrees of Freedom of Cache-Aided Interference Channels Assisted by Active Intelligent Reflecting Surfaces: System Model and Preliminaries

 The channel described in \eqref{channel_created} represents a point-to-point channel with a $\log P+o(\log P)$ capacity.
 Since each packet $\tilde{\mathbf{w}}_{d_j, f}$ is coded with the same rate, it can be decoded with a vanishing error probability as $B$ increases.

-Note that the one-shot linear sum-DoF of $|\mathcal{D}_m|$ is achievable in each block $m \in [H]$ as each packet caries one DoF.
-Therefore, sum-DoF $\frac{|\cup_{m = 1}^{H} \mathcal{D}_m|}{H}$ is achievable over the course of $H$ communication blocks.
-In this context, for a given caching realization, we define the one-shot linear sum-DoF as the maximum achievable one-shot linear sum-DoF for the worst-case demands, as follows:
+Note that the one-shot linear sum-DoF of $|\mathcal{D}_m|$ is achievable in each block $m \in [H]$ as each packet carries one DoF.
+Hence, for a given caching realization, we define the one-shot linear sum-DoF as the maximum achievable one-shot linear sum-DoF for the worst-case demands, as follows: